How to Run ASO Keyword Research in 5 Minutes (With Live Rank Tracking)

 Step 2: Sort by opportunity

 The opportunity column is the shortlist.
 Sort it descending and look at the top 10 rows.
-These are the keywords with the best ratio of "real search volume" to "reachable difficulty" for your app specifically.
+These are the keywords with the best ratio of real search volume to reachable difficulty for your app specifically.

 Step 3: Categorize the top 10 by where they belong

-- Title — your brand plus one high-opportunity head term.
-The title is your strongest field but you can only afford to spend it once.
+- Title: your brand plus one high-opportunity head term.
+The title is your strongest field, but you can only afford to spend it once.

-- Subtitle — your sharpest long-tail.
+- Subtitle: your sharpest long-tail.
 Apple weighs the subtitle almost as heavily as the title, and a specific phrase ("Home Workouts for Beginners", "Time Blocking for Creatives") converts way better than a vague one.

 The 100-char keyword field is where most apps under-invest.
 It's invisible to users, so there's no copy cost, and Apple matches across the words you put there in ways that surface you for compound searches.